Chalarangelo/30-seconds-of-csharp/snippets/Chunk.md

 Chunks an array into smaller arrays of a specified size.

-Use `Enumerable.Select()` to convert the given list to index-value pairs.
+Use `IEnumerable.Select()` to convert the given list to index-value pairs.
-Use `Enumerable.GroupBy()` to split elements into groups based on their index.
+Use `IEnumerable.GroupBy()` to split elements into groups based on their index.
-Use `Enumerable.Select()` a second time to map each group's elements to their values and `Enumerable.ToList()` to convert the result to a list.
+Use `IEnumerable.Select()` a second time to map each group's elements to their values and `IEnumerable.ToList()` to convert the result to a list.
-Finally, use `Enumerable.ToList()` on the result to convert everything to a list and return it.
+Finally, use `IEnumerable.ToList()` on the result to convert everything to a list and return it.
 If the original list can't be split evenly, the final chunk will contain the remaining elements.

 ```csharp